guptam/kylo-docs-test/EnableRangerAuthorizationGuide.rst

 |image4|

 Ranger authorization is configured successfully.
-Now create a feed from ThinkBig UI and create feed for testing.
+Now create a feed from the ThinkBig UI and create feed for testing.

 .. |image0| image:: media/common/thinkbig-logo.png